cjmathy/ode_model/README.md

 python -m ode_model
 ```

 System parameters are set using CSV files.
-Example CSV files can be found in the examples folder.
+Example CSV files can be found in the examples folder, along with an explanatory text file.

+A number of user options are provided, set from the command.
+Please see the parse_arguments methods in ode_model/io.py.
+Importantly, -t is used to set the length of simulation.
+Users are encouraged to test different simulation lengths as molecular systems can operate on vastly different timescales.

 ## Contact